barracel/rested/README.rst

 - Tables support (I envy you! emacs users!)
 - Spell checker (you know you need it!)
 - Choose a lincense
+- Fix the Unsinged content warning in the update site
 - Improve TODO list...